The Inuit Heritage Trust (IHT)

 Nunavut Archaeology and Artifacts Guide Booklets

-The Inuit Heritage Trust has published three new booklets on archaeology in Nunavut.
+The Inuit Heritage Trust has published four new booklets on archaeology in Nunavut.

 All three booklets, in English, are now available in our online store and office for approximately $15 each.
 Please vist our online Store.